 The draft Local Plan and the supporting evidence relating to all aspects of the plan, will be the subject of the forthcoming public consultation.
 The responses will be provided to the Inspectorate as detailed in the council paper.
 The site is allocated in the Draft Local Plan as it is on public land that is available, is self-contained and has good access to services and facilities.
 We have positively prepared our Draft Local Plan in accordance with the Government's planning policy for traveller sites and the NPPF.
-We are following a statutory process for preparation of a local plan.
+20 We are following a statutory process for preparation of a local plan.
 If the public examination is successful the Local Plan will come back to Council for adoption in Summer 2025, and it is not until this point that the site is formally agreed or allocated for gypsy and traveller provision.
 If we decide to bring the site forward for development we will need to submit a planning application where there will be further public scrutiny.
 This timetable provides ample time to submit a complaint, but it would be preferable if you provide your feedback during the mandatory six week public consultation that will commence on or shortly after the 20 March.
-Your comments will be passed to an safeg and ri perma the si We mention by Jumplann ependent planning inspector who examine the local plan.
-The pector will assess whether the local process has been correctly owed and the allocated sites, uding the gypsy and traveller site, suitable and deliverable.
-This is the per process if you have concerns the process undertaken by the incil.
-Plann by Ju plann Creekmoor Park and Ride site is eguarded for a future use for a park ride.
-The site was discounted as a manent gypsy and traveller site as site floods.
-Plan i to pro comm must submit the Local Plan to the nning Inspectorate at the very latest June 2025.
-However we are nning to submit the Local Plan in e 2024 as we need a BCP Local in place at the earliest opportunity rovide certainty for our nmunities and developers on elopment in the BCP area.
+Your comments will be passed to an independent planning inspector who will examine the local plan.
+The inspector will assess whether the local plan process has been correctly followed and the allocated sites, including the gypsy and traveller site, are suitable and deliverable.
+This is the proper process if you have concerns over the process undertaken by the Council.
+The Creekmoor Park and Ride site is safeguarded for a future use for a park and ride.
+The site was discounted as a permanent gypsy and traveller site as the site floods.
+21 We must submit the Local Plan to the Planning Inspectorate at the very latest by June 2025.
+However we are planning to submit the Local Plan in June 2024 as we need a BCP Local Plan in place at the earliest opportunity to provide certainty for our communities and developers on development in the BCP area.